-If the foreign contractor still has contractual obligations, there may be payments upon termination of the contract.
-Termination payments typically vary depending on the contract, but usually they would cover the costs of engaging a replacement contractor to finish the works and for any delay.
+If the foreign contractor is still under contractual obligations, there may be payments upon termination of the contract.
+Termination payments vary from contract to contract but they usually include covering the costs of engaging a replacement contractor to finish the works and for any delay.
 Even after a contractor has performed its services, it may still be liable to owners for any defects in the works for six to 12 years after practical completion of the works.
 The length of time that the contractor will be liable will depend on the contract.
 Simple contracts contain a default liability period of six years, while deeds have a liability period of 12 years.
-However, parties are free to contract out of or extend these periods.
+However, parties are free to contract out of or extend such liability periods.